8 Best Practices to Manage SaaS Sprawl

 Employees must understand the company's SaaS policies, usage guidelines, and the potential impact of unauthorized or misused software.
 Regular training sessions and workshops can ensure that employees are up-to-date with the new policies and processes.

 Educate your employees on the risks of SaaS sprawl and why they shouldn't purchase applications without IT approval.
-Also, let them know about the policies and consequences for purchasing unsanctioned applications.
+Also, inform them about the policies and consequences of purchasing unsanctioned applications.

 In addition, you can create a SaaS knowledge base, FAQs, or a SaaS champion program to provide continuous support and encourage employees to ask questions.